Bigg Boss (Tamil TV series) season 8

 Bigg Boss 8 is the eighth season of the Indian Tamil-language version reality television series Bigg Boss.
 It premiered on 6 October 2024 on Star Vijay and Disney+ Hotstar.
 Vijay Sethupathi joined as the host for the season marking his first time.

-The grand finale of the season took place on 19 January 2025, where Muthukumaran Jegatheesan emerged as the winner, while Soundariya Nanjundan was the runner-up.
+The grand finale of the season took place on 19 January 2025, where Muthukumaran Jegatheesan emerged as the winner, while Soundariya Nanjundan was the runner-up and Vishal as 2nd runner up.
+Jacquline Lydia made history by continuously nominated for 15 Weeks.

 Production

 Eye logo

 The eye logo was officially released on 4 September 2024.
 The season's logo was shaped with two grey semi-circles and the numeral 8 in light blue featuring as the pupil of the eye.

 House

 The House of this season had a "'Boys vs Girls'" theme.
 The house was again located in EVP Film City, Chennai for the eighth time, including Bigg Boss Ultimate (season 1).
 The house is split with a line in the middle dividing the male and female contestants.
 The house has a forest and nature theme for the season.
 The house has six sections: living area, kitchen, dining and sitting area, bedrooms, garden, and a confession room.
 This season features two separate bedrooms for the first time since Bigg Boss 5.
 However, after the eighth week of the show, male and female housemates could sleep in whichever bedroom they wished.